 - Economic and Noneconomic Contributions: Economic contributions are rather easy to measure.
 Typically, it is simply a matter of adding dollars and cents.
 Noneconomic contributions are a bit more subjective.
 Sometimes, the “homemaker factor” is very negligible.
 Other times, especially if one spouse gave up career opportunities to be a caregiver, this factor may be quite substantial.

 - Fault in the Breakup of the Marriage: In many states, this factor is irrelevant in property division matters.
 But a Howard County judge may consider things like adultery when dividing property and debts.

 - Age and Health of the Parties: As a general rule, younger and healthier people can work longer and earn more money than older people or those with significant health problems.
 This factor may be even more pronounced if a spouse has a recognized physical or mental disability.

 Other factors include the amount of spousal support, awards of nonmarital property (if any), and any other factor which the judge considers relevant.

 Reach Out to a Tenacious Columbia Property Division Lawyer

 A final property division must be a just and right division of the marital estate.
-For a free consultation with an experienced family law attorney in Columbia, contact the Law Offices of Todd K. Mohink, P.A.
+For a free consultation with an experienced family law attorney in Howard County, contact the Law Offices of Todd K. Mohink, P.A.
 We have several offices throughout the state.